Covenant of Peace

 A great light will come out of Jerusalem.
 Let us come together peacefully and share our various visions about Jerusalem, the Temple Mount, and more.
 Jerusalem and the Temple Mount are like the frosting on the cake.
 Let the children of God not fight over what the frosting will be, and instead get busy making the cake of peace, whose most important ingredients must be respect, non-violence, power sharing, and decision making by a consensus process.

 A refocused, reformed and ever reforming United Nations will become the international government of the one world-wide-nation that will emerge.
-The United Nations General Assembly with many more members will meet in a number of places including Jerusalem, where it will gather in a big tent on a hilltop.
+The United Nations General Assembly with many more members will meet in a number of places including Jerusalem, where it will sometimes gather in a big open tent on a hilltop.
 The General Assembly will aim for consensus, and consensus in the General Assembly will be the supreme statement of the United Nations.
-The United Nations Security Council will consist of at least eighteen members, none of whom will have a permanent seat, all of whom will be chosen from the General Assembly in an automatic rotation of its members, and each of whom will be able to exercise a veto to block consensus if need be.
+The United Nations Security Council can consist of at least eighteen members, none of whom will have a permanent seat, all of whom will be chosen from the General Assembly in an automatic rotation of its members, and each of whom will be able to exercise a veto to block consensus if need be.
+If the Security Council is repeatedly unable to reach consensus on a specific issue, then let it hand down the broadest majority-rule decision it is capable of.
 The Security Council will work to build more equality, justice and peace throughout the world, will aim for consensus among its members, and will help guide the General Assembly to reach consensus.

 We will protect our precious planet and be gentle with life on Earth which is all one being.
 Let us remember that we live on a finite planet with finite resources and with a diversity of ecological systems that need to be protected.
 Throughout the world some ecological systems have been totally destroyed and others greatly destroyed by Human Beings.
 Let us stop destroying forests and other wilderness, and allow wilderness to gradually return.
+Let us stop killing and really start protecting Whales and Elephants and so much more magnificent Wildlife.
+And let us make a real effort to reduce emissions of greenhouse gases that trap heat from the sun and contribute to global warming.
 Protecting life on Earth requires that we control and get beyond our population growth and our materialism, and that we learn to eat as vegetarian a diet as we can.